DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (a) Initial Twenty-Four (24) Month Term

-(b) Automatic renewal of 12 months unless notified in writing prior to expiry date
+(b) Automatic renewal of 12 months unless notified in writing prior to the expiry date

 (a) Strictly 14 days from Invoice date

-(a) Any changes outside the scope, agreement or otherwise will be charged at the following rates;
+(a) Any changes outside the scope, agreement or otherwise will be charged at the following rates per hour;